House 4006

 §18B-23-8.
 Reporting.

-Beginning January 1, 2027, and annually thereafter, the council shall report to the Legislative Oversight Commission on Education Accountability covering:
+Beginning January 1, 2027, and annually thereafter, the council shall report to the Legislative Oversight Commission on Education Accountability and the Joint Committee on Government and Finance concerning:

 (1) Enrollment and credential completion rates;